jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     chaining.socks5.gssapiauth.necReferenceImpl=true|false
         The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the other SOCKS5 server use the NEC reference implementation (default is false)

-    chaining.socks5.gssapiauth.protectionLevels=SOCKS5_GSSAPIAUTH_PROTECTION_LEVEL1[ SOCKS5_GSSAPIAUTH_PROTECTION_LEVEL2[ ...]]
+    chaining.socks5.gssapiauth.protectionLevels=SOCKS5_GSSAPIAUTH_PROTECTION_LEVEL1[,SOCKS5_GSSAPIAUTH_PROTECTION_LEVEL2[...]]
-        The space separated list of acceptable protection levels after GSS-API authentication with the other SOCKS5 server (The first is preferred.
+        The comma separated list of acceptable protection levels after GSS-API authentication with the other SOCKS5 server (The first is preferred.
 The remaining are acceptable if the server does not accept the first.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)

     chaining.socks5.gssapiauth.serviceName=SOCKS5_GSSAPIAUTH_SERVICE_NAME
         The GSS-API service name for the other SOCKS5 server

-    chaining.socks5.methods=[SOCKS5_METHOD1[ SOCKS5_METHOD2[ ...]]]
+    chaining.socks5.methods=[SOCKS5_METHOD1[,SOCKS5_METHOD2[...]]]
-        The space separated list of acceptable authentication methods to the other SOCKS5 server (default is NO_AUTHENTICATION_REQUIRED)
+        The comma separated list of acceptable authentication methods to the other SOCKS5 server (default is NO_AUTHENTICATION_REQUIRED)

     chaining.socks5.useResolveCommand=true|false
         The boolean value to indicate that the RESOLVE command is to be used on the other SOCKS5 server for resolving host names (default is false)